Recent Google Business Reviews

 70% of migraine sufferers consider that emotional upsets play an important part in developing their headache.
 Reducing stress, and responses to stress plays a vital role in controlling migraines.

-Where simple analgesics do not help, Beta-Blockers such as Propranolol & Atenolol are the first drugs of choice.
+Where simple analgesics do not help, Beta-Blockers such as Propranolol & Atenolol are the next drugs of choice.
 There are few side effects.
-Experimental work shows that these drugs work paradoxically by dilating constricted cerebral vessels while at the same time preventing dilation of the extra-cranial vessels.
+Experimental work shows that these drugs work paradoxically by dilating constricted cerebral vessels while simultaneously preventing dilation of the extra-cranial vessels.

-Alternative treatments can often help with migraine headaches by reducing muscle tension, treating specific trigger points, freeing spinal and cranial restrictions and advising on diet.
+Alternative treatments can often help with migraines by reducing muscle tension, treating specific trigger points in muscles, freeing spinal and cranial restrictions and advising on diet.